 Here’s what we are doing.

-Satsang, kirtan and other regular services are “Give What You Can.”
+- Satsang, kirtan and other regular gatherings are “Give What You Can.”
 This means you are free to choose what to give.
-Additionally, our community asked for an option to give monthly for regular services.
+Additionally, our community asked for an option to give monthly for regular gatherings.
 Jaya Kula’s sliding-scale program, Milk Ghee Ojas, provides this opportunity, along with other benefits.

-Most other teachings, including multi-day teachings and retreats, offer a “regular” and a “low-income” option.
+- All other teachings, including multi-day teachings and retreats, offer a “regular” and a “low-income or repeating” option.
 Just choose what is right for you.

-If you are already a regular student, or you are attending Jaya Kula Foundations (even for the first time), you can apply for a further discount from our Lakshmi’s Cupboard program.
-Contact Shambhavi, or just write to us.
+- If you are already a regular student, or you are attending Jaya Kula Foundations (even for the first time), you can apply for a further discount from our Lakshmi’s Cupboard program.
+Justs ask Shambhavi, or write to us.

-Due to the generosity of donors, Jaya Kula is able to offer occasional small medical assistance grants to regular members of the Jaya Kula community.
+- Jaya Kula offers occasional, small medical assistance grants to regular members of the Jaya Kula community.

-New in 2016!
-Jaya Kula is now able to offer occasional financial assistance to help with travel costs when lower income students want to come to Portland, Maine to attend teachings.
+- Jaya Kula offers occasional financial assistance to help with travel costs when lower income students want to come to Portland, Maine to attend teachings.